12-Step Technical SEO Audit Checklist

 Step 11: Ask Google to recrawl your site

-Once you’ve completed all the steps of the SEO audit template and fixed all the technical issues, you can ask Google to recrawl your pages to make it see the changes quicker.
+Once you’ve completed all the steps of the SEO audit checklist and fixed all the technical issues, you can ask Google to recrawl your pages to make it see the changes quicker.

 To do this, in Google Search Console, submit the updated URL (or several URLs) to the URL Inspection tool and click Request indexing.